General Privacy Notice

 We will only appoint data processors on the basis of a written contract which will require the processor to comply with all relevant legal requirements.
 Throughout the term of any such contract, we will continue to monitor the data processing and the processor’s compliance with the contractual terms..

-- Transferring personal data outside the European Union (EU)
+- Storage of personal data outside the UK

 Section E – Managing change & risks